 CPRIT also expects that applications for continuation will not require startup time, that applicants can demonstrate that they have overcome barriers encountered, and that applicants have identified lasting systems changes that improve results, efficiency, and sustainability.
 Leveraging of resources and plans for dissemination are expected and should be well described.

-CPRIT requires applicants to deliver evidence-based interventions in at least 1 of the following clinical services areas (see Section 2.3.2 for areas of emphasis):
+CPRIT requires applicants to deliver evidence-based interventions in at least 1 of the following cancer prevention and control areas (see section 2.3.2 for areas of emphasis):